Neitirite/SimpleMessageBroker/Documentation.md

 }
 ```
 ##### Removes  topic if exists
-Drops table "YourTopicName" in database
+Drops table "YourTopicName" in database.
 Returns "200" or SQL error

 #### Send message